Personalized Workout & Meal PlansGet Started

 Best rep range: 8-16

 The dumbbell Romanian deadlift is similar to the barbell variation but with less weight and more options for holding the dumbbells.
 By shifting the position of where you hold the dumbbells, you can hit the targeted muscles differently.
-This is a great option if there is no barbell around or you’re looking for more variety.
+A dumbbell deadlift is a great option if there is no barbell around or you’re looking for more variety.

 Muscles emphasized: Hamstrings and glutes